 Funds open for investment

-A $24-million equity fund aimed at discovering, developing and nurturing Canadian agricultural businesses through capital investment and entrepreneurial expertise.
+Ag Capital Canada LP is an equity fund aimed at discovering, developing and nurturing Canadian agricultural businesses through capital investment and entrepreneurial expertise.
 The focus is on established businesses in need of growth capital and business management mentorship.
-FCC’s commitment is $12 million, which represents 50% of the fund.

 Based in San Francisco, Builders Venture Capital Fund II makes investments in early-stage North American technology companies and applies new business models in sectors, like agriculture, that have traditionally underinvested in new technology.
 Builders II complements FCC’s existing venture capital fund investments by focusing on companies in earlier stages of development – primarily Seed and Series A investments.